Obifang/Gamestm/README.md

 The sales table is full of test data that doesn't have stocksales records associated with them.

 Show sale recod works flawlessly

-ADD SALE DOES NOT WORK

-EDIT SALE DOES NOT WORK

-STILL NEED VALIDATION EVERYWHERE

 17/04/2017